• Skip to content

 In any case, a German Study found out that the number of bacteria on tap water was significantly less than the amounts in filtered water after several weeks of use.
 By the end of the study, researchers concluded that the filter media had a biofilm growing on it.
 In some cases, the bacteria colony was up to 10,000 times more than those in the tap water.

-In most cases, it won’t but it depends on the type of bacteria.
+In most cases, bacteria in tap water won’t make you sick, but it depends on the type of bacteria.
 If you have coliform or e coli, and your water supply only has it in small amounts, then the charcoal filter may grow the bacteria to unsafe levels.

 It pays to test your water for coliform before you start using a filter anyway.